TELEHEALTH PLATFORM MAKES IT EASIER FOR PATIENTS TO ACCESS SPECIALTY CONSULTS AND CARE

 A study by the Weitzman Institute, the research and innovation arm of Community Health Center, Inc., demonstrated significant value from eConsults.
 Over the past five years, between 60-90 percent of specialty consults were resolved by eConsults in two days or less. eConsults often eliminated the need for unnecessary visits to specialty providers and related expenses of travel, time off from work and child care.
-The research demonstrated that eConsults are safe and effective, while also reducing emergency room utilization, likely due to reduced time to provide appropriate treatment.
+The research demonstrated that eConsults are safe and effective, also reducing emergency room utilization, likely due to reduced time to provide appropriate treatment.
 More than 14 specialties are currently available through CeCN, including: Cardiology, Dermatology, Gastroenterology, Pediatric Cardiology, Orthopedics and Pain Management.

 According to Daren Anderson, MD, Director, Weitzman Institute, “Our work has clearly shown what a significant difference eConsults can make for primary care providers and their patients.
 They help to ensure that patients get access to the best care quickly and efficiently.
 Harvard Pilgrim is helping us to spread this work across Connecticut, helping build a stronger and more effective primary care system.”

-“The goal of the eConsult program is to make it easier for patients to get the care they need by helping their primary care physicians obtain timely specialty consultations,” said Harvard Pilgrim’s Connecticut Medical Director Russell Munson, MD.
+“The goal of this pilot program is to make it easier for patients to get the care they need by helping their primary care physicians obtain timely specialty consultations,” said Harvard Pilgrim’s Connecticut Medical Director Russell Munson, MD.
 “In many cases, it will eliminate the need for additional appointments as well as time and travel by using technology to access prompt, high quality specialty care for patients. eConsults will help with access to specialist medical opinions, prescribing, ordering tests and the maintenance of patient medical records, bringing ease and efficiency to patients.”

 About Harvard Pilgrim Health Care